tejavvo/twixt-cli/README.md

 To clean, you can run `make clean`

+### Playing the game
 To play the game, enter a Row number and a Column number to select your cell, when it is your color's turn.
-To quit, simply type 'Q' in the promt and enter.
+To quit, simply type "q", "exit or "quit" in the promt and enter.

 This project is licensed under the [MIT License](LICENCE.md).